code-words/codewords-server/README.md

 ### Player Joined

 This message is broadcast to the game channel whenever a player joins the game.
-It contains the name and ID of the player who joined, as well as a roster of all players currently in the game.
+It contains the name, ID, team, and role of the player who joined, as well as a roster of all players currently in the game.

 ##### Payload